-With this new year, and my move into a new studio (and home), comes a renewed vision and spirit of creative energy.
+With the new year and my move into a new studio (and home), comes a renewed vision and spirit of creative energy.

-In reality, I almost titled this post “A re-nude spirit“, because I feel a stronger commitment to figurative works than ever.
+I almost titled this post “A re-nude spirit” because I feel a stronger commitment to figurative works than ever.
 Regardless of whether I’m creating paintings on canvas or creations in metal, pastels, or mixed media, the one thing that remains constant is my respect and adoration of the female figure.
-I’ve said it before and it remains true today – I still know of nothing more beautiful than the graceful lines of confident and beautiful women portrayed through art.
+I’ve said it before, and it remains true today – I still know of nothing more beautiful than the graceful lines of confident and beautiful women portrayed through art.

 Catching Wind pencil drawing by A.D.
 Cook

-You see, that beauty inspires me, as it has for many artists over the centuries of figurative art.
-If you were to ask me why words like “eternal” and “timeless” come to mind.
+That beauty inspires me, as it has for many artists over the centuries of figurative art.
+Suppose you were to ask me why words like “eternal” and “timeless” come to mind.
 But I also enjoy creating art that evokes an honest response.
 I consider figurative art to be among the most honest of art.
 I rarely hear “interesting” as a descriptor of my art.
-With art nudes, you either like them or you don’t.
+With art nudes, you either like them, or you don’t.
 And I do.
 And not just my own art – probably least of all my own art, actually.
-I’m inspired by the paintings of the past that remind me why this art form is timeless, and why we cherish it so much.
+I’m inspired by the paintings of the past that remind me why this art form is timeless and why we cherish it so much.
 Figurative art speaks to the heart.
-We relate to those paintings because we understand at a basic level.
-They are so close to our own desires and passion – to our own understanding of beauty.
+We relate to those paintings because we understand them at a basic level.
+They are so close to our desires and passion – our understanding of beauty.

 And you know what?
 I’m not alone in my passion for figurative art.
 A recent article in the Huffington Post titled “Contemporary Classical Painting is Still Growing” shares that the popularity of figurative painting is evident in many exhibitions currently showing across the United States.
 That’s encouraging, especially in this age of digital manipulation and abstract expressionism.
 In reality, traditional paintings and digital art can co-exist as shown in the incredible digital animation below, which brings master paintings to life.